asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

-The `tryCatch(fn)` utility takes a function to be invoked and wraps it inside a try/catch statement.
 If the function throws then the exception will be caught and converted to an error if needed, otherwise it will return the value.
 Since each branch returns a type which is narrower than the `Result<T>` the result tuple is easy to unpack and check for errors.

 ```ts
 const [url, error] = tryCatch(() => new URL(maybeUrl))